Quality of Cancer Care

 The purpose of these efforts, substantially supported by the Applied Research Program, is to enhance the state of the science on the quality of cancer care and inform federal and private-sector decision making on care delivery, coverage, regulation, and standard setting.
 Work is underway to make cancer a working model for quality of care research and the translation of this research into practice.
 This requires addressing how data collection about cancer care can be standardized and made most useful to a variety of audiences, including providers, patients, survivors, their families, purchasers, payers, researchers, and policymakers.

-- research on outcomes measurement by the Cancer Outcomes Measurement Working Group (COMWG) and the Cancer Care Outcomes Research and Surveillance Consortium (CanCORS), which is supporting the development and use of clinical and patient-centered outcomes measures for lung and colorectal cancer;
+- research on outcomes measurement by the Cancer Outcomes Measurement Working Group (COMWG) and the Cancer Care Outcomes Research and Surveillance Consortium (CanCORS), which supported the development and use of clinical and patient-centered outcomes measures for lung and colorectal cancer;

 - research on improving the quality of cancer communications, including the Patient-centered Care and Communication initiative.
 The Health Communications and Informatics Research Branch within the Behavioral Research Program provides additional information on this research.